Travelport-xx/travelport-uapi-tutorial/lesson2.md

 	priceRsp = WSDLService.getPrice(false).service(priceReq);
 ```

+### Woot!

+We have now completed the basic workflow that must be done to find a way to travel between two points via Air!
+You should be able to run Lesson 2 the same way you ran Lesson 1 and have TravelPort price a few dozen or so possible itineraries for you.
+As we will see in Lesson 3, there are other ways to do this work... and other ways to travel besides air!

 ### Exercises for the reader

+* Try changing the origin and destination airports to ones that you know well.
+Look at the displayed itineraries and prices and compare to an online travel website.

 * Try using the `displayItineraryPrice` to compare the prices of two one-way journeys from the origin to the destination and the round trip price.
 To do this you will need to construct "one way" itineraries (`AirItinerary`) and submit them to the pricing engine.